abgarberpaul/D3-Challenge/README.md

 ## TASK LIST

-### Core Assignment: D3 Dabbler (Required Assignment)

-Scatter plot between two of the data variables: `OBESITY vs. INCOME`.
+### Core Project: Scatter plot between two of the data variables: `OBESITY vs. INCOME`.

 `app.js`: scatter plot that represents each state with circle elements graphic in the
 * Using D3 techniques